The Wanås Foundation/Wanås Konst – Knislinge, Sweden

 Very few of the works can be moved around – which gives the collection an extra frisson to a repeat visitor: is my favorite Jene Highstein’s sculpture framed by trees?
 Or Robert Wilson’s house that include sound and light?
 There is an impressive scale to showing works outside: sound works travel further, echo deeper, and works of all media require further effort on the part of the viewer, to situate them in the artistic space.
 This turns the collection tour into a larger experience, where the viewer must put work into finding the art, and discovering its effect on the environment.
 The collection also makes use of the indoor spaces on the estate, such as Ann Hamilton’s “Lignum”, a permanent installation across five floors, which takes over an entire old grain barn.

-Alongside the permanent installations, in the beech woods and beyond, the foundation is always acquiring and commissioning new works: 2016’s program will feature new work from Swedish artist duo Nathalie Djurberg and Hans Berg, alongside a work from 2008-2015 from Rafael Gomezbarros as well as an exhibition by Per Kirkeby.
+Alongside the permanent installations, in the beech woods and beyond, the foundation is always acquiring and commissioning new works.
+Recent acquisitions include a major outdoor sound and sculpture installation by Nathalie Djurberg and Hans Berg, a social sculpture by legendary Danish artist Poul Gernes as well as an outdoor installation by William Forsythe.

 Josie Thaddeus-Johns is a writer and editor based in Berlin, covering art, fashion, film and more.
 She writes for Broadly, Dazed, Artslant and others, and is contributing editor at Sleek magazine.